dj0abr/Pluto/README.md

 Why just Linux ?
 Because its one of my holy rules to NEVER use proprietary operating systems infested with ads and trackers which are sending my personal data around the globe.

-## this is work in progress
-first working version:
-everything received on the RX frequency will be sent out on the TX frequency can be tested with two USB transceivers

 ## Overview

 This program connects to a Pluto via USB or Ethernet.

-If a Pluto is found, it will be initialized for RX and TX and a couple of handler threads are created.
+If a Pluto is found, it will be initialized for RX and TX.
+If init is ok, streaming starts immediately.
 This program does all work with the pluto itself, no need to have any understanding of the Pluto or its libraries.

 This program runs as a separate thread.
 All data from/to the user program are streamed via an UDP port.